Susheel4115/myntra-clone-fe/README.md

 ## Description

-This project is clone of Mynta WebApp.
+This project is a clone of Mynta WebApp.

 ### Features